AndreVarandas/CSharp-Clash-Royale-API/Readme.md

 ﻿# Clash Royale Api

-Get all info about clash royale cards, loot, leagues and player level's.
+Get all info about clash royale cards, loot, leagues and player levels.

 This is a wrapper for the awesome NodeJS Clash Royale api made by [Martin Carrera](https://github.com/martincarrera/clash-royale-api).